drscotthawley/signaltrain/experiments/time_alignment/README.md

 ...i.e., strength linearly interpolates between the input time and the OTG time.

 **Results**: With the same learning rate as before, this is hard to do.
 But if you reduce the learning rate, you can get some nice results:

 ![vloss graph](strength=0.5/vloss_hist_graph_strength=0.5.png)

 ![progress graph](strength=0.5/progress0.png)

-Future work:
+## Future work:

+- Pass the strength parameter into the neural network model, e.g. concatenate it in the 'bottleneck' part of the network
 - Read in actual audio samples of drums
-- For that, having a pytorch Dataset class (e.g. via torchaudio) might be a good idea.
+- For drum samples, having a pytorch Dataset class (e.g. via torchaudio) might be a good idea.